polkascan/py-substrate-metadata-docs/docs/joystream-node/projecttoken.md

 ---------
 ### TransferDestinationMemberDoesNotExist
-Transfer destination member id invalid
+At least one of the transfer destinations is not an existing member id

 ---------
 ### UserAlreadyParticipating